 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-All right, final moment's thoughts.
+All right, final moments, thoughts.

-Attorneys Jordan Seculo, Greg Jarrett, right?
+Attorneys Jordan Sekulo, Greg Jarrett.

 So we all agree.

-Uh, Jordan, this is a talk show that Nadler's putting on Wednesday.
+Jordan, this is a talk show that Nadler's putting on Wednesday.

 So where does this end?